heistp/irtt/README.md

 - Make it possible to add custom per-round-trip statistics programmatically
 - Add more info on outliers and possibly a textual histogram
 - Allow Client Dial to try multiple IPs when a hostname is given
+- Allow Server listen to listen on multiple IPs for a hostname
 - What do I do for IPDV when there are out of order packets?
 - Does exposing both monotonic and wall clock values open the server to any timing attacks?